hellofresh/kangal/docs/jmeter-in-kangal/How-to-write-tests.md

 - [Test with environment variables](#test-with-environment-variables)

 ## Intro
-Before starting, you need to install JMeter following the requirements from [Kangal user guide](Load-generator-in-kangal.md).
+Before starting with creation JMeter tests for Kangal, you need to install JMeter localy following the requirements from [Kangal user guide](JMeter-load-generator-in-kangal.md).
 It will allow you to edit the following test examples in JMeter UI.

 [Kangal repo](https://github.com/hellofresh/kangal) has some simple tests examples that can help you with a quick start.

 Every element of the test can be modified, disabled or removed.
 You can also add new elements like Assertions, Timers, Listeners and Config elements.
 Please, follow the instructions from official [JMeter user manual](https://jmeter.apache.org/usermanual/component_reference.html#introduction)

+## General recommendations
+### Tests with test data
+Some test scenarios require unique request or at least some amount of varied data in requests.
+For this purposes JMeter allows you to use external data sets in a CSV format.
+Read more about [CSV DataSetConfig](https://jmeter.apache.org/usermanual/component_reference.html#CSV_Data_Set_Config) in official JMeter documentation.

+1. Prepare your test data in CSV file
+2. Configure test script accordingly.
+Find detais here [How to write and understand a JMeter test: Test with CSV Data](How-to-write-tests.md#test-with-csv-data)
+3. Add both files in POST request to Kangal API

+Kangal will split the test data equally between all the distributed pods you requested, so every pod will have a unique piece of your testdata file and requests from different pods will not be duplicated.
+If you have only one distributed pod no data splitting will take place.

+### Tests with environment variables
+Some tests may contain sensitive information like DB connection parameters, authorisation tokens, etc. You can provide this information as environment variables which will be applied in loadtest environment before running test.

+Kangal allows you to use a file with env vars saved in CSV format.
+Please configure your test script accordingly to use env vars.
+Read more about using env vars in official [JMeter-plugin documentation](https://jmeter-plugins.org/wiki/Functions/#envsupfont-color-gray-size-1-since-1-2-0-font-sup) and [How to write and understand a JMeter test](How-to-write-tests.md).
+1. Save your environment variables in CSV file
+2. Configure test script accordingly.
+Find detais here [How to write and understand a JMeter test: Test with environment variables](How-to-write-tests.md#test-with-environment-variables)
+3. Add both files in POST request to Kangal API

 ## Example Test 1: Linearly growing load
 <details>